akmaz/eBayProject/README.md

 * Item In Cart Component - an item box on the Cart page

 Ideas for future development:
-* finishing off Main Page, Search Page, Item Page
+* finishing off Main Page, Search Page, Item Page, Item In Cart Component

 ### Acknowledgments
 Any problems that I stumbled upon while working on the project were solved thanks to: